tweag/python-monorepo-example/content/blog/2019-09-06-why-haskell-is-important.md

 ---
-title: Why Haskell <br/>is important
+title: Why Haskell  is important
 author: Mark Karpov
-tags: haskell
+tags: [haskell]
 description: "People keep asking me, “What's the point of Haskell, why do you folks even use it?”.
 How can you answer this?"
 ---